RadicalOfficial/Sports-Extension/README.md

 (get NFL teams)    // Gets the NFL Teams
 (team index (Number Here) stats)     // Gets the index team's stats e.g. 1 being GreenBay Packers (team's [ratio/abbreviation/streak v]) // Gets the Team's Win-Loss Ratio (5-2), Team Abbreviation (Atlanta -> ATL) or Win/Loss Streak.
-(random team stats from (value)) // Replace value with a number, gets a random team within the value range e.g. 6 will be pick random 1-6
+(random team stats from (value)) // Replace value with a number.
+Gets a random team within the value range e.g. 6 will be picking random 1-6
-(days until Super Bowl)    // The Days until the Super Bowl LVIII (The next super bowl will not be accurate like Super Bowl LVIV, no API key needed)
+(days until Super Bowl)    // The Days until the Super Bowl LVIII (The next Super Bowl will not be accurate like Super Bowl LVIV, no API key needed)
 ```
 <br>

 > [!warning]
 > Using the player stats block incorrectly will cause bugs.
 Please use actual players, not random letters.
+> The days until the Super Bowl date are manually set in the extension.
+We do not want to cause any form of API spam.

-For any bug reports, please send a github issue or pull request.
+For any bug reports, please send a GitHub issue or pull request.
 Thank you!

 # Socials/Credits
-Thank you for using, this is the end of the documentation.
+Thank you for using the sports extension, this is the end of the documentation.

 Credits to [@wolfieboy09](https://github.com/wolfieboy09) for collaborating to make this project.<br>
 Credits to [RapidAPI](https://rapidapi.com) for making this possible.<br>